 The CODART Mentoring Program: How does it work?

-The pilot study revealed that participants discussed a wide range of issues: from the importance of maintaining a good work-life balance and career planning to practical problems such as the presence of mice in historic buildings.
+The first round of the program revealed that participants discussed a wide range of issues: from the importance of maintaining a good work-life balance and career planning to practical problems such as the presence of mice in historic buildings.
 The program offers both mentors and mentees an opportunity to discuss their work with people from outside their own institution.
 The exchanges may lead both to develop new insights or ideas, while at the same time expanding their network.
 In November 2023 a CODARTfeature was published in which three couples share their experiences within the Mentoring Program.

-- Mentors and mentees can register between 14 March and 10 April.
-After that, CODART will form the pairs, taking into account the type of institution, specializations and interests;
+- After the registration period, CODART will form the pairs, taking into account the type of institution, specializations and interests;

-- The program runs from 1 May to 31 October 2023.
+- The program runs for a period of approximately six months.
 During that period, mentor and mentee must schedule at least three meetings, whether in real life or online;

 - The content of their discussions is determined entirely by the participants.
 CODART will not play any role in this regard;